Cats and the Internet: Catloaf

 Catloaf (also spelled as cat loaf/cat-loaf and sometimes known as hovercat, tugboat or loafing) is a term used to describe a cat's sitting position in which its paws and tail are tucked under the body, forming a loaf-like shape.
 A speculation for the sitting position indicates that the cat is relaxed and feels unthreatened, and therefore has no need to sit in a position where it would have to attack.
 Another potential reason for this sitting position is for the cat to maintain a comfortable body temperature without having to move.

 American cartoonist B. Kliban had noted the similarity between the shapes of cats and meatloaves as early as 1975.
 However, widespread popularity of the word had not gained peak popularity until the 2010s on social media sites such as Reddit and Twitter, as well as Facebook, where the sitting position is also known as "tugboat" in the "Tuggin'" group.

+One-Brain Cell

+Orange cats on the internet are noted for their supposed tendency toward obliviousness and other erratic behavior.
+This has lead to a humorous joke that they "all share one brain cell" and their strange behavior happens when it's not their turn to use it.